datacommonsorg/data/scripts/us_census/cps_hvs/README.md

 ### Overview

-This dataset contains two variables:
-1. date: The date when the value was measured.
-2. value: Count of housing units occupied by their owners as a percentage of occupied housing units.
+This dataset contains just one variable, _value_: the count of housing units occupied by their owners as a percentage of occupied housing units.

 ### License